 - Can I freeze the leftovers?
 Yes, you must completely cool the stew before freezing.
 Store in airtight containers or freezer bags for up to 6 months.
 For single servings, freeze portions in a muffin tin and pop out the frozen rounds and store in freezer bags.

 - How long can I leave this out at room temperature?
 You will need to refrigerate as soon as it reaches room temperature.
 If it has been left out more than 2 hours it will need to be discarded.
 For food safety, keep in mind that bacteria can grow after 2 hours in temperatures ranging from 40°F to 140°F.

 Notes from above:

 *Feijoada - A Brazilian stew made with black beans and pork.

 ** Fabada Asturiana - A white bean and pork stew seasoned with saffron.
 Indigenous to the Principality of Asturias (Northwest Spain)

-- 1 lb.
-Italian sausage partially cooked and sliced
+- ½ lb garlic sausage partially cooked and sliced

-- 2 lbs. pork shoulder cut into chunks
+- 1 lbs pork shoulder cut into 1 inch chunks

 - Tie the thyme and parsley sprigs with butcher's twine.
 (This will be added to the casserole)

-- Place all the cut meat in a large bowl and add the allspice, salt and pepper and coat well.
+Place all the cut meat (bacon and pork shoulder) in a large bowl and add the allspice, salt and pepper and coat well.